ciena-blueplanet/ember-test-utils/README.md

 ## Getting Started

 **ember-test-utils** provides a set of utilities to help you in testing Ember modules.
-This library requires you use `ember-cli-mocha` and `ember-mocha` as your testing framework.
+This library requires you use `ember-mocha` as your testing framework.
 It provides shortcuts for working with:

  * [`setupComponentTest`](#setupcomponenttest)
  * [`setupTest`](#setuptest)